Oltcit Club: Development history

 Eventually, in 1981, the original Citroën platform design from "Project Y" emerged as an Oltcit in Romania, using a Citroën Visa flat-twin engine and Citroën GS-based gearbox, and Citroën GS flat-four engine and gearbox.
+Like the GS, it also featured four wheel disc brakes, with the front ones mounted inboard to lower unsprung weight.
 Beginning in July 1984, it was also sold in Western Europe as the Citroën Axel.
-Citroën was hoping to recoup money that Citroën had invested in Romania that the communist government couldn't repay.
+Citroën was hoping to recoup money that Citroën had invested in Romania that the communist government could not repay.
 The Axel had been scheduled for an earlier introduction, but Oltcit had been unable to provide either the quality or the quantity expected by their French partners.
 This project was problematic for Citroën due to productivity and build quality issues and 60,184 cars were made, even though the base models were priced below the 2CV in Western Europe.
 The Axel was never sold in the UK.

 When launched in France, Citroën acknowledged that the Axel was a competitor of their Visa.
 However, that the Axel only had three doors and was of a simpler, more robust design was considered enough to offset any possible loss of (already shrinking) Visa sales.
 The four-cylinder Axel 11 was 10 percent cheaper than a two-cylinder Visa in the French market.
 It also had a particularly low rear loading height, which, with its sturdy, basic construction, contributed to being particularly well received by farmers and denizens of smaller towns.

 In addition to the regular Axel, there was also a light commercial version with no rear seats available, called the "Axel Entreprise."

 Production

 The Oltcit Club carried on with the Prototype Y-derived design and was sold between 1981 and 1995.
-It was also sold in Western Europe, Canada, and other markets, often badged as the Citroën Axel.
+It was also sold in Western Europe, often badged as the Citroën Axel.

 In 1991, as a result of the withdrawal of Citroën from the joint venture, the name of the manufacturing company was changed to Automobile Craiova and production continued under the Oltena brand.

 After 1994, it was sold under the Rodae brand, when the company decided to go into partnership with Korean company Daewoo Heavy Industries (later Daewoo Motors).

+Oltcit Club 12 CS

+The Oltcit Club 12 CS is a small pick-up based on the Oltcit Club.
+It was launched in 1993 with a 1299 cc engine and a 5-speed gearbox with ratios that favor power.
+This model also has thicker rear torsion bars to withstand a greater load.